ACM Logo An ACM Publication | CONTRIBUTE | FOLLOW

 Davin Carr-Chellman is an Associate Professor of Education in the Department of Educational Administration in the School of Education and Health Sciences at the University of Dayton.
 His research focuses on individual, organizational, and community capacity building, especially within the framework of adult learning and agency.
 The specific contexts for his investigations include religious organizations, public schools, online education, and doctoral and graduate education.
 Davin received his Ph.D. from Penn State in Adult Education with a focus on ethical development in community based contexts.
 His B.A. and M.A. are in philosophy and are also from Penn State.
 He has 24 years of university level teaching experience and has been recognized as a dedicated educator, earning several teaching awards.
 He is a recipient of the University Council for Workforce and Human Resource Development Assistant Professor of the Year award.
 Davin is the Chair-elect of the Commission for Professors of Adult Education, is Co-Editor-in-Chief of Adult Learning and serves on the editorial board of the School Community Journal.

-Dr. Tonia A. Dousay is a K-20 educator and researcher, encompassing K-12, higher education, and continuing education.
+Tonia A. Dousay, Ph.D.is a K-20 educator and researcher, encompassing K-12, higher education, and continuing education.
 She is a Professor of Education and serves as Dean of the School of Education at the University of Alaska Anchorage.
 As a Google Certified Innovator with 20 years of distance learning design and education project management experience, Dr. Dousay designs and studies a variety of learning environments and activities with emergent and established technologies, focusing on instructional and multimedia design, creativity & collaboration, learner engagement, and distance learning.
 Her goal is to help others better design learning to foster interdisciplinary understanding and help learners take control of their own learning experiences.

 David Guralnick holds a Ph.D. from Northwestern University, where his work synthesized concepts from the fields of computer science, instructional design, and cognitive psychology.
 Over the past 25 years, he has designed, with the team at Kaleidoscope Learning, simulation-based training applications; performance-support systems;, a variety of online courses for corporate, non-profit, and university audiences; mobile applications; and authoring tools.
 David is president of New York-based Kaleidoscope Learning; president of the International E-Learning Association (IELA) and founding chair of the International E-Learning Awards program; an Adjunct Professor at Columbia University a regular keynote speaker at international conferences; chair of the International Conference on E-Learning in the Workplace (ICELW); Editor-in-Chief of the International Journal on Advanced Corporate Learning (iJAC); and was founding chair of the American Society for Training & Development (ASTD)'s New York E-learning Special Interest Group.

-Zuheir N. Khlaif, Ph.D. in instructional design and technology, is a distinguished scholar and researcher at An-Najah National University in Palestine.
+Zuheir N. Khlaif holds a Ph.D. in instructional design and technology.
+He is a distinguished scholar and researcher at An-Najah National University in Palestine.
 As a dedicated educator, he imparts knowledge in educational technology courses and contributes significantly to the Artificial Intelligence and Virtual Reality Research Center at the University.
 With a keen focus on the intersection of technology and education, his research delves into areas such as technology integration, technostress, and the application of AI in educational assessment.
 Khlaif has delivered more than 50 lectures and workshops about e-learning and AI in higher and public education in international and local conferences and symposium.
 Khlaif’s expertise extends to the publication realm, with more than 40 articles in peer-reviewed journals.
 His contributions not only advance academic discourse but also have practical implications for the effective use of technology in education in various context in the global south.

 Les Howles has more than 30 years of experience in online education, eLearning design, and multimedia learning.
 He has held multiple positions at the University of Wisconsin-Madison including Director of Distance Education Professional Development, team leader for the Learning Solutions group and senior instructional design consultant.
 Throughout his career, Les has designed and taught numerous online courses and led professional teams to create innovative solutions for education and training.
 He has worked in diverse industries including higher education, corporate training, government, health care, K-12 and also as an independent training consultant for Howles Associates.
 He has authored and co-authored several articles for professional publications related to learning and technology.
 Les holds undergraduate degrees from Saint Edward’s University and State University of New York, Brockport.
 He earned his graduate degree in Educational Technology from the University of Oregon.
 Les has been a frequent presenter at regional, national, and international conferences.
 From 2014 to 2017 he served as the director for the Annual Distance Teaching & Learning Conference in Madison, WI.